cybersec-BestPractices/cybersec-RemoteComputing/docs/ssh.md

 ##  Multiplexing: `controlMaster`
 Multiplexing is the ability to send more than one signal over a single line or connection.
-In OpenSSH, multiplexing can re-use an existing outgoing TCP connection for multiple concurrent SSH sessions to a remote SSH server, avoiding the overhead of creating a new TCP connection and reauthenticating each time.
+In OpenSSH, multiplexing can re-use an existing outgoing TCP connection for multiple concurrent SSH sessions to a remote SSH server, avoiding the overhead of creating a new TCP connection and **reauthenticating each time**.

 ssh has an option called `ControlMaster` that enables the sharing of multiple sessions over one single network connection.
 This means that you can connect to the remote system once, enter your credentials, and have all other subsequent ssh sessions utilizing the initial connection without need for re-authentication.